-Professor Raley joined the faculty at Hanover College in 2013, where he teaches courses in medieval Europe, the Italian Renaissance, Tudor and Stuart England, and the Reformation era, as well as the Modern West.
+Professor Raley joined the faculty at Hanover College in 2013, where he teaches courses on medieval Europe, the Italian Renaissance, Tudor and Stuart England, and the Reformation era, as well as the Modern West, World History, and the History of Human Rights in Theory and Practice.
 Prior to coming to Hanover College, he taught at Alma College in Michigan, Wake Forest University, Northeastern Illinois University, and the University of Chicago.
-He has served as department chair, and is currently the 2020-21 President of the Indiana Association of Historians.
+He has served as the History Department chair (2015-18), and is currently the 2021-22 Immediate Past President of the Indiana Association of Historians.

-Professor Raley's hobbies include gardening, working on his historic home, hunting and fishing, and running.
-He is also an ordained Baptist minister.
+Professor Raley's other hobbies include gardening, working on his historic home, hunting and fishing, and running.
+He is also an ordained Baptist minister and trained church musician.
 His research interests focus on legal, social, gender, and cultural history of late medieval and early modern Europe, and especially the evolution of rights theory, in particular the rights to freedom of religion and association during the late medieval and early modern eras, as well as the history of the American Midwest during the nineteenth century.
 His publications include:

 - "The Devotio Moderna and Freedom of Association: A Case Study in Medieval Rights Theory."
 Ph.D. dissertation, The University of Chicago, 2007.

 - "Johannes Ockeghem's Gaude Maria Virgo."
 D.M.A. dissertation, The Southern Baptist Theological Seminary, 1988.